JonanthaW/RandomDAT101/README.md

 ### :pencil2: Contributing

 Generally open an issue (or comment on an issue if there's one already) before starting work on a PR.

+You can contribute by doing:
+* adding new keys to existing objects.
+* Improving existing code.
+* Solving bugs.
+* Moving code to new languages.
+* Doing what you think is necessary.